Sanmopre/Based_Engine/index.md

 ## Based Engine:

 Based Engine is a Game engine developed by [Santiago Moliner](https://github.com/Sanmopre) and [David Rami](https://github.com/Paideieitor) at CITM UPC.
 Our focus on developing the engine was crating a physics engine that can simulate rigidbodies and different collider shapes, Unity like.
-Here are the different libraries used on the creation of Based Engine:
+Here are the different libraries used on the creation of Based Engine

 	[OpenGL](https://www.opengl.org//)